People ask me a lot of questions. Most of the time I’m happy to help.

 Before I get into all that, let me ask you something.

-When I ask trainers this question, I get one of the following responses:
+When I ask trainers this question, I typically get one of the following responses:

-- I don’t know where to get started.
+• I don’t know where to start.
 I can’t get personal training clients in front of me.

 Rule #1 – Do a great job.

-Rule #2 – Make sure everybody knows about it.
+Rule #2 – Make sure everybody knows it.